 Gold has recovered a key short-term area on the daily chart, which is controlling the near-term direction of the market.
 Holding above $2007.10 to $1981.70 will help sustain the upside bias.
 The catalysts for a rally are in place – low yields, weak dollar – so we expect the market to be supported.

 If there is a surprise, it will likely occur late in the session as buyers may decide to take profits and square positions ahead of Wednesday’s Fed minutes.
 The first sign of weakness will be a break under $2007.10.
-Buyers may panic a little if $1981.70 fails as support.economic calendar
+Buyers may panic a little if $1981.70 fails as support.For a look at all of today’s economic events, check out our economic calendar.

 This article was originally posted on FX Empire